DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 The players can calm Lady Wachter by succeeding on a DC 20 Charisma (Persuasion) check, made with advantage if they invoke their friendship with her, and succeeding automatically if they ignite the *Sunsword* or make any other reasonable argument.
 If calmed, or if the players confront her or ask where her children are, Lady Wachter can share or confirm the following information, respectively:

 * She was communing with Ezra, the Goddess of the Mists.
 * Two days after the “silver beacon" lit in the west, “Count von Zarovich" sent an emissary from Castle Ravenloft to “advise" Lady Wachter in her duties.
-That emissary, a vampire spawn, has taken up residence in <span class="citation">N4p.
-Library (p.
-113)</span>, with their coffin placed in <span class="citation">N4q.
-Storage Room (p.
+That emissary, a vampire spawn, has taken up residence in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N4pLibrary">N4p.
+Library</a> (p.
+113)</span>, with their coffin placed in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N4qStorageRoom">N4q.
+Storage Room</a> (p.
 114)</span>.
 (Lady Wachter can share the emissary’s name if asked.)
 * That night, Lady Wachter’s children vanished from Wachterhaus.
 When Lady Wachter confronted the emissary the following morning, the emissary informed her that her children were “in a safe place"—and would remain so during her “good behavior."
 * Lady Wachter doesn’t know where her children have gone.
 Although she sent Ernst Larnak to investigate their disappearance as soon as Strahd’s emissary retired to her coffin, the emissary returned Ernst’s corpse to her the following morning—accompanied by Nikolai’s severed ear—and warned her against “meddling in Ravenloft’s affairs."
 * Lady Wachter knows that her children are now hostages.
 Accordingly, each time the emissary has provided her a new edict to issue, Lady Wachter has done so obediently, fearful that disobedience will lead to her children’s deaths—or worse. (“He has my sons," Lady Wachter says, her voice cracking as she puts her head in her hands.
 “He has my *daughter*.")